-*please note that while our swimwear is extremely durable, UV protective and machine wash friendly, these are further suggestions to keep your new suit looking like new, forever.*
+*please note that while our swimwear is extremely durable, UV protective and machine wash friendly, these are suggestions to keep your new suit looking like new, forever.*

 Written by Ciara Johnson